bakerb845/ccvmsim/README.txt

 (2) Workflow:

   (a) Unfortunaely I'm pressed for time.
 Basically, you have to:
-       (i)  Get the latest and greatest CVMs from Art Frankel and (ii)
+       (i)  Get the latest and greatest CVMs from Art Frankel and name

-  (a) cvm_resample:

-        The workflow usually begins by downsampling and interpolating the CCVM.
-        To do this in the ini file set the dx_resample_cvm, dy_resample_cvm, and dz_resample_cvm to the desired values (preferably all equal).
-Then, set the region of interest if modeling a subset of the CVM by specifying the lower left corner bound (lat0,lon0) and upper right corner bound (lat1,lon1).
-The mesh will be resampled and saved to and hdf5 file.
-        An accompanying xdmf file will be produced so you can view the model with Paraview.

-  (b) cvm_mesher:

-        After

-  (c) cvm_addtopo:
-        With the simple mesh created it can now be deformed to topography.
-For a topographic model
+            them:
+              Vpl1c.bin
+              Vpl2c.bin
+              Vpl3c.bin
+              Vsl1c.bin
+              Vsl2c.bin
+              Vsl3c.bin
+       (ii) Modify the cvm.ini file to encapsulate your region of interest (iii) Cross your fingers and run cvm_mesher.

+  (b) Eventually there will be options for converting those wonderful
+      CVM binary files hdf5 so you don't need to know all the hardwired constants in include/cvm_constants.h.
+Also you could stick an xdmf file next to it and actually look at the model with Paraview. cvm_repack would be a good name for that.  cvm_repack'd models could then be extracted to produce models for NonLinLoc.
+This is because if you want to work with real data (why?) you'll probably discover the 1D catalog earthquake locations and the 3D earthquake locations are different - i.e. you'll have to relocate with a 3D locator like NonLinLoc.  cvm2nll would be a good name for that.
+And cvm_mesher shouldn't do everything I just described because as it stands now you have to go in an uncomment things in random spots.

 (3) Installation:
   (a) Dependencies
       -  Download and install GSL >= v2